AlmasB/FXGL/CONTRIBUTING.md

 * Proof read public documentation for errors, ambiguities and typos.
 * Crash test features for bugs or write a unit test for one.
 * Create an issue or suggest a feature backed up by a use case.
-* Provide or suggest an implementation of a feature from [New Features](https://github.com/AlmasB/FXGL/wiki/New-Features).
+* Provide or suggest an implementation of an issue from [GitHub Issues](https://github.com/AlmasB/FXGL/issues).
-* Fix / implement / close an open issue.
 * Suggest an API change if you think some calls can be made more concise.
 * [Samples](fxgl-samples) might get outdated quite quickly, see if you can find something weird / not working.
 * Share details about your project based on FXGL (this will go to the showcase section).